What kind of players is Cincy SC looking for?

 Yes.
-We’ll be hosting several events throughout the year including the Futsal Feast on Black Friday, Freedom Futsal on MLK Day, the Rush Futsal on Presidents’ Day, and The EPIC Cup in early April.
+We host several events throughout the year including The EPIC Cup in early April and the Black Friday Stampede, Mistletoe Ball, MLK Freedom, and Presidents’ Day Rush Futsal tournaments.
 For more information, check out the tournaments section of this website.

 Who can I contact if I have other questions?

-If you need further information, please contact Russell Lewis.
+If you need further information, please contact Brett Dickson or Russell Lewis.